ethereumdegen/bevy_mesh_terrain/readme.md

 - add texture support with splatting for grass/dirt/ etc  (upgrade shader material code)
 - add collision using parry (should be simple since heightmap is already the exact same format of parry heightfield ! )
 - add various LOD levels so far-away chunks will render but at a lower sampling rate

+### Initial Thoughts

+1. the vertex function of the shader can be extremely vanilla and simple.
+LODs could be based on the actual chunk mesh data instead of computing LOD in the shader.
+ However, we should experiment with doing LOD in the shader (?) so we dont have to rebuild chunks as often.

+2. the frag function of the shader needs to integrate splatting